 - Sudden severe pain at the back of the ankle or calf is if hit by a very hard object

-- Bruising and weakness of the ankle
+- In addition, bruising and weakness of the ankle

 - A gap can be felt in the tendon

-- Severe swelling of the affected area
+- Lastly, severe swelling of the affected area

 - Rest the affected area.
 Avoid performing activities that causes further irritations and delays the healing.

 - Apply ice on the area for at least 10-15 minutes to lessen the inflammation.
 Wrap ice pack in a towel before placing to the area to prevent ice burns and worsen the condition.
 Another alternative is placing few ice cubes in a plastic bag and bag of frozen vegetable such as corn or peas is also good for the condition.

 - Compress the area using ACE compression bandage and wrapped around the affected ankle to prevent unnecessary movements, support the area and lessen the swelling.
 Avoid wrapping it very tight to prevent problems with blood circulation.
 If the pain becomes severe loosen the wrap.

 - Elevate the ankle above the level of the heart to lessen the swelling.
 Raise the ankle in couple of pillows to keep it elevated.
 If there is difficulties raising the leg keep it parallel to the ground.